-Advisor: Mrs. Hermsen
+Advisor: Mrs. Hermsen Meetings: Room 31, B week

 A club committed to raising awareness of ways to live a sustainable and environmentally friendly lifestyle in the school community.
 We will organize events such as a beach clean-up and work to improve our recycling system within the school.